HugoBothaMD/naip-ssast/README.md

 ### Run mode
 * `-m, --mode`: Specify the mode you are running, i.e., whether to run fine-tuning for classification ('finetune'), evaluation only ('eval-only'), or embedding extraction ('extraction').
 Default is 'finetune'.
 * `--task`: Specify pretraining or fine-tuning task.
 Choices are 'pretrain_mpc', 'pretrain_mpg', 'pretrain_joint', 'ft_cls', 'ft_avgtok'.
-* `--pretrained_mdl_path`: specify a pretrained model checkpoint.
-Default is `SSAST-Base-Fram-400.pth` This is required regardless of whether you include a fine-tuned model path.
-* `--finetuned_mdl_path`: if running eval-only or extraction, you can specify a fine-tuned model to load in.
-This can either be a local path of a 'gs://' path, that latter of which will trigger the code to download the specified model path to the local machine.
 * `--freeze`: boolean to specify whether to freeze the base model
 * `--weighted`: boolean to specify whether to train the weight sum of layers
-* `--layer`: Specify which model layer output to use.
+* `--layer`: Specify which model layer (hidden state) output to use.
 Default is -1 which is the final layer.
 * `--embedding_type`: specify whether embeddings should be extracted from classification head (ft) or base pretrained model (pt)

 ### Audio transforms